 Some drivers are in the habit of simply hopping into the driver’s seat and going.
 If this describes your routine, you’re certainly not alone.
 However, it’s a good idea to take certain steps first for the purpose of safety, the general care of your vehicle, and your own peace of mind.
-Here are five things we recommend doing before you start your car to achieve these goals.
+The leading San Diego auto insurance company recommends you to do five things before you start your car to achieve these goals.

 1. Do a Quick Walk-Around

 You’ve probably seen TV shows or movies where drivers run into trash cans or over objects that end up damaging their cars, the tires, or worse.
 When this happens in real life, it can result in costly damage to your vehicle.
 Before you get into your car and start it, do a brief walk-around.
 As you do this, pay attention to:

 • Anything that may be in your immediate vicinity (e.g., toys, bikes, or blown-over trash cans)